BestTimesToVisit.com Logo

 Rental Car

 Renting a car is by far the most flexible way to explore Oman, especially if you plan to venture beyond Muscat.
-It allows you to reach remote wadis, mountain villages, and desert landscapes at your own pace.
+It grants you access to remote wadis, desert landscapes, and coastal towns at your own pace.

 Intercity Buses (Mwasalat)

-Mwasalat, the national transport company, operates comfortable and reliable bus services connecting major cities and towns across Oman.
-This is a budget-friendly option for solo travelers or couples.
+Mwasalat operates a reliable and comfortable network of air-conditioned buses connecting major cities and towns across Oman.
+This is a budget-friendly option for solo travelers or couples who don't want to drive.

-Tip:Always insist on using the meter for short city trips.
-If no meter is available or for longer journeys, agree on the price *before* you start.
-Have small denominations of Omani Rials (RO) handy.
-Apps like Otaxi or Marhaba Taxi can be useful for booking and sometimes offer fixed prices.
-Be aware that some drivers may try to overcharge tourists; a quick check with your hotel or a local can give you a ballpark figure.
+Tip:Always insist on using the meter if available in Muscat.
+If negotiating, agree on the price *before* you get in.
+Have small denominations of Omani Rials (OMR) handy.
+Apps like Otaxi or Marhaba Taxi can be useful for booking metered taxis in Muscat.
+Avoid taxis with non-uniform drivers or unmarked cars.

-For accessing remote wadis, desert camps, or mountainous regions like Jebel Shams, hiring a 4x4 with a driver is often the most practical and safest option.
+For accessing remote wadis, the Empty Quarter, or mountainous regions, hiring a 4x4 with a local driver is often the best and safest option.
 Many tour operators offer these services.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.